 Born and raised in England, Gurinder completed his Bachelor's degree in Psychology at the University of British Columbia, followed by a Master's degree in Applied Legal Studies at Simon Fraser University.
 He is a passionate advocate for positive change in the community with ten years of experience in the non-profit sector.
 His belief in restorative justice brought him to CERA in 2008, where he became a trained facilitator.
 He also served on the Board of Directors, before becoming CERA's Executive Director in 2010.

 Gurinder's proficiency in non-profit is complemented by his knowledge and familiarity of law enforcement.
-He spent six years in the field of intelligence for the Combined Forces Special Enforcement Unit of BC (CFSEU-BC), formerly known as the Organized Crime Agency of BC.
+He spent six years in the field of intelligence for the Combined Forces Special Enforcement Unit of BC (CFSEU-BC), formerly known as the Organized Crime Agency of BC, and instructs at the Justice Institute of BC.
 As the current Executive Director of CERA, he aims to utilize his skills, knowledge and experience to lead the organization towards continued growth.

 Empowering Youth Coordinator